 - English language ability (see below).

-All students who apply for a place on the UWE BTC course will be considered for the offer of a place by reference to the extent their application form demonstrates:
+All students applying for a place on the UWE BTC course will be considered for an offer according to the extent that their application form and interview demonstrates:

 - The potential to fulfil the BSB Professional Statement Competences

 - A commitment to a career at the Bar/in law

 - A record of legal work experience or other law related activity during their studies.

 These criteria will be assessed by reference to answers on the applicants online application form and at an interview conducted by the BTC academic admissions team

 All prospective barristers must be able to demonstrate that their English language ability is at least equivalent to: